aaroncouch/developerweek_2020_workshop/README.md

 <a name="scouter_api"></a>
 #### Scouter API

-The Scouter API project will allow us to perform remote network diagnostics, in this case an ICMP ping to record network latencies values over time.
+The Scouter API project will allow us to perform remote network diagnostics, in this case ICMP ping and traceroute so we can record historical latency and routing data.

 <a name="telegraf"></a>
 #### Telegraf